Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

 4. Enter a key for the category of the catalog in the *Key* field.

 5. Click the [SAVE] button.
   The catalog category has been created.
-The *Add Element* window is closed.
+The *Add element* window is closed.
 The new category is displayed in the category column.

   ![Category created](../../Assets/Screenshots/PIM/Settings/Catalogs/CategoryCreated.png "[Category created]")